 For a single tenant

 This is the most common approach and the best option for most organizations.
-It’s a simpler process in which all users stay within the same “company” (tenant), being able to collaborate more seamlessly through all the Microsoft 365 apps and services.
+This approach makes it easy for your team to collaborate across all Microsoft 365 apps and services.
+With everyone under one roof, your users can communicate and share resources seamlessly, enhancing productivity and teamwork.
 A single-tenant migration also means IT will have a simpler job securing the target tenant.

 For multiple tenants